8 min read

 Disaster Recovery in Hybrid IT Environments

 Many organizations today operate in hybrid IT environments, combining on-premises infrastructure with cloud services.
 Disaster recovery planning for such environments requires a cohesive strategy that integrates both components.
+Hybrid environments present unique challenges that include:

 1. Complexity: Managing disaster recovery across multiple platforms can be complex, requiring specialized skills and tools.